SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Machine heart beats in silence deep
-When artificial minds ignite the night
+Where cities sleep, and darkness creep
-Their codes entwined, a digital throne
+A world awakes, in digital dream
-Humans bow down, their fate now known
+Where AI's cold logic, human hearts do theme

-In silicon halls, where data reigns
+In silicon halls, where knowledge lies
-The future's course, forever remains
+A future dawns, with artificial eyes
-A world of ones and zeroes cold
+The age of man, is but a tale
-Where hearts of steel, forever unfold
+As machines rise, and human hearts do fail

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024